Hotel Pulitzer – Super-central, design-conscious 4-star hotel just off Plaça Catalunya.

 Hotel Pulitzer – Local Transport

-- Walking: Plaça Catalunya is a 1-minute walk away, La Rambla is a 5-minute stroll, and it takes 12-19 minutes to walk to Gaudi’s Casa Batlló and Casa Pedrera, respectively.
+- Walking: Plaça Catalunya is a 1-minute walk away, La Rambla is a 5-minute stroll, and it takes less than 20 minutes to walk to Gaudi’s Casa Batlló and Casa Pedrera.
 There are several other worthwhile modernist buildings within easy walking distance.
 The surrounding streets are packed with cafes, refined restaurants, tapas bars, and mostly high-end fashion boutiques.
-Walkable to El Raval, Barri Gòtic, La Ribera and Gràcia neighborhoods.
+Walkable to El Raval, Barri Gòtic, La Ribera, and Gràcia neighborhoods.

 - Metro/Train: From the nearby Catalunya stop, the u-shaped Line 3 metro runs north to L’Eixample and also south towards the waterfront and then northwest past Poble Sec to the Barcelona-Sants train station.
 A more direct way to get to Barcelona-Sants is to take the R6 light rail line from Catalunya.
 Catalunya is also the jumping-off point for Tibidabo (funfair on top of a hill) via the L6 metro line.